openPDC Frequently Asked Questions

 Question: I need to reset my database.
 What should I do?

-Answer: At the very least, you will need to get rid of your old database.
-Follow these steps corresponding to your database:
+If you need to do this manually, follow these steps corresponding to your database:

 SQL Server, or